lurchmath/cust-parse-test/plan.md

 To dos for Language class:
- - Construct ASTs with a language parameter, but not a converter parameter.
  - Update `AST.writeIn(langName)` to `AST.toLanguage(langObj)`.
  - Give the Language class a `parse()` method.
  - Have that `parse()` method incorporate all the cleanup work done by the